Grace your necks with these super fun jewel-shaped pieces!

 GATHER A SELECTION OF RESOURCS!

 Look around your home and find any item that would make a great resource for a necklace.
-It could be anything, such as string, an unused chain, beads, or feathers, that you can wrap around your crystals and make your piece unique!
+It could be anything, such as a string, an unused chain, beads, or feathers, that you can wrap around your crystals and make your piece unique!

-HOW TO COLOUR PLASTICS.
+HOW TO COLOUR PLASTIC JEWELLERY

 So how can you apply a colour to any plastic?